 Secularisation, increased prosperity, and the dismantling of those “compartments” have led to these divisions becoming less important.
 In recent years, other social differences have often been pointed to as new lines of division, for example those between the older and younger cohorts, between immigrants and those long established here, or between those with a lower or higher level of education.
 The general question addressed by this project is what the main social divisions are in the Netherlands today, to what extent we should classify them as problematical, and what can if necessary be done to counteract them.
 To answer this question various meetings are being organised and a number of publications will be produced.

 In the spring of 2014, inspired by the WRR Lecture ‘How much (in)equality can societies sustain?’, the WRR published the report ‘How unequal is the Netherlands?
 An exploration of developments in and consequences of economic inequality’ (Hoe ongelijk is Nederland?
 Een verkenning van de ontwikkeling en gevolgen van economische ongelijkheid).
-The report investigates differences in income and wealth in Dutch society and what these mean for government policy.

 The Investigation ‘Separate worlds?
 An exploration of sociocultural oppositions in the Netherlands’ (Gescheiden werelden?
 Een verkenning van sociaal-culturele tegenstellingen in Nederland) was published in October 2014.
 It examined the question of whether there are (new) sociocultural divisions in the Netherlands, and if so, what form they take.
 For example, to what extent is the Netherlands divided as regards the values and world view of its citizens?
 The Investigation was produced in collaboration with the Netherlands Institute for Social Research (SCP).